 '''

 mystring.lib(strcmp.o,std.o)

+"mystring.lib(strcmp.o, std.o)"

 '''

-"mystring.lib(strcmp.o, std.o)"

-Depending on the value specified for --stdlib the linker might search the appropriate C and C++ libraries to select the best standard functions for your image.
-You can use --no_scanlib to prevent searching of the standard system libraries.
+The linker automatically searches the appropriate C and C++ libraries to select the best standard functions for your image.
+You can use --no_scanlib to prevent automatic searching of the standard system libraries.